peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

  Sets the name and value of a header field by index.
-Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

         <b>Parameters:</b>